bhargavasai9999/e-attendance/README.md

 ` while installing click, install anyway to avoid Google play Protection `

+` NOTE: on initial login, you have to wait for a while of time on click login button until backend connected ,if backend is not connected,then it show Unable to connect server error in such case contact your administrator or author.

 ## Environment Variables

 To run this project, you will need to add the environment variables to your .env file in backend folder